Tymotex/Hydroponix/README.md

 - Automated HTTP POST requests is working and able to send image files and sensor data to timz.dev/Hydroponix

 ### Work in progress and planned features:
 - Sending snapshots at regular intervals is currently disabled.
-Need to fix the paths and have a designated camera output folder
+Need to fix the paths to have a designated camera output folder and manage local dependencies (LCDDriver)
 - Be able to pull average sensor readings each hour from the database
 - Use data visualisation libraries on sensor data